Glennon Doyle and Abby Wambach

-So you started getting up — and again, I’m telling your story, but just to get us to other places — getting up early and writing in that voice that spoke at A.A. meetings.
-One day, you logged onto Facebook, which was kind of new, and noticed that your friends were writing lists called “25 Things About Me.”
-You contributed your own, and you definitely added to the genre. [laughs]
+So you started getting up — and again, I’m telling your story, but just to get us to other places — getting up early and writing in that voice that spoke at AA meetings.
+And one day, you logged onto Facebook, which was kind of new, and noticed that your friends were writing lists called “25 Things About Me,” and you contributed your own.
+And you definitely added to the genre. [laughs]

-Ms. Doyle: Truth.
-Except that my friend Lisa’s number six was, “My favorite snack food is hummus.”
+Doyle: Truth, except that my friend Lisa’s number six was, “My favorite snack food is hummus.”

-So sometimes, it feels like we are keeping the things from each other that are the very things that are so heavy that we are supposed to be carrying them with each other.
-When people say “tell-all,” all that means to me is, I just don’t have any shame because what I learned about my recovery, through getting sober, is that it’s not at all the pain of life or the difficulty of life — I still find life extremely difficult, but it’s not that that takes us out of the game.
+So sometimes it feels like we’re keeping the things from each other that are the very things that are so heavy that we’re supposed to be carrying them with each other.
+So I mean, when people say “tell-all,” all that means to me is I just don’t have any shame, because what I learned about my recovery, through getting sober, is that it’s not at all the pain of life or the difficulty of life — I still find life extremely difficult — but it’s not that that takes us out of the game.
 It’s the shame about the difficulty that takes us out of the game.

-Ms. Tippett: That’s how I always said it — I know.
-And then I hear people saying Muh-Mastery.
+Tippett: That’s how I always said it — I know.
+And then I hear people saying “muh-mastery” …

-Ms. Tippett: They’re not getting it.
+Tippett: … and I think they’re not getting it.
 OK, Momastery —

-Ms. Doyle: Well, on the Today show, they said, “This is Mom-Mastery: She’s mastering the mom,” which is the opposite of everything I stand for.
+Doyle: Well, on the Today show, they said, “This is Mom-Mastery: She’s mastering the mom,” which is like, the opposite of everything I stand for.

 “‘I was both lonely, and never alone; I was simultaneously bored out of my skull and completely overwhelmed.
 I was saturated with touch, desperate to get the baby off of me, and the second I put her down, I yearned to smell her sweet skin again.
 This day required more than I’m physically and emotionally capable of, while requiring nothing from my brain.
 I had thoughts today, ideas, real things to say, and no one to hear them.’”